Beyond Stellar Rank: Control Parameters for Scalable Optical Non-Gaussian State Generation: Formal definition of control parameters in the two-mode non-Gaussian state generator

 \subsection{Rotation and Damping}

 Although the control-mode representation $(C, \bm{\beta}, n, \hat{U}_\signal)$ uniquely specifies the non-Gaussian output state, the corresponding state generator is not necessarily unique for a given output state.
-In fact, noting that the phase-rotation operator
+In fact, let us consider the phase-rotation operator